-Vote: 2/3.
+Vote: $\frac{2}{3}$.
 Appropriation: no. Fiscal committee: yes.
 State-mandated local program: yes.

 1 SECTION 1.
-Article 6 (commencing with Section 84550) is 2 added to Chapter 4 of Title 9 of the Government Code, to read: 3

-Article 6.
-Campaign Communication Disclosures

-6 84550. (a) For purposes of this section, the following terms 7 have the following meanings:

-(1) "Campaign communication" means an advertisement, as 8 9 defined in Section 84501, that advocates support for or opposition 10 to a candidate for elective state office or a statewide ballot measure; 11 a mass mailing, as defined in Section 82041.5, that advocates 12 support for or opposition to a candidate for elective state office or 13 a statewide ballot measure; or a slate mailer, as defined in Section 82048.3, that advocates support for or opposition to a candidate 14 for elective state office or a statewide ballot measure.
-15 16 (2) "Elective state office" has the same meaning as set forth in 17 Section 82024, but does not include a member elected to the Board 18 of Administration of the Public Employees' Retirement System or a member elected to the Teachers' Retirement Board.
-19 communication will appear on the ballot to the day of the election, inclusive, shall be filed not later than 24 72 hours after the first distribution of the campaign communication.
+Article 6 (commencing with Section 84550) is 2 added to Chapter 4 of Title 9 of the Government Code, to read: 3 4 Article 6.
+Campaign Communication Disclosures 5 84550. (a) For purposes of this section, the following terms 6 7 have the following meanings: 8 (1) "Campaign communication" means an advertisement, as 9 defined in Section 84501, that advocates support for or opposition to a candidate for elective state office or a statewide ballot measure; 10 a mass mailing, as defined in Section 82041.5, that advocates 11 12 support for or opposition to a candidate for elective state office or 13 a statewide ballot measure; or a slate mailer, as defined in Section 14 82048.3, that advocates support for or opposition to a candidate for elective state office or a statewide ballot measure.
+15

+16 (2) "Elective state office" has the same meaning as set forth in

+Section 82024, but does not include a member elected to the Board of Administration of the Public Employees' Retirement System or a member elected to the Teachers' Retirement Board.

-20 (b) A candidate for elective state office, a slate mailer 21 organization, or a committee that authorizes an expenditure for a 22 campaign communication shall file an electronic copy of the 23 campaign communication with the Secretary of State as follows:
+20 (b) (1) A candidate for elective state office, a slate mailer

+21 organization, or a committee that authorizes an expenditure for a

+1 campaign communication shall file an electronic copy of the 2 campaign communication with the Secretary of State as follows: